Yes, we offer both a Master’s program and a Ph.D. program.

 We admit students into the MA in both Fall and Spring.
 We have only Fall admission for the PhD.

 Yes.
 We require the GRE General test, all three parts.
 The Test of English as a Foreign Language (TOEFL) is required of students who do not have a degree earned in the US.

 We have no minimum GRE score requirements.
 However, we use GRE scores as a major factor in determining admission.
 We look most carefully at the quantitative score in making admissions decisions.

-A minimum 79-80 on the internet-based test or 6.5 on the IELTS is required.
+A minimum of 85 on the TOEFL score is required.

 Our doctoral program is full-time only.
 We admit part-time students into our Master’s program, and even schedule Master’s-level courses in late afternoon and early evening for the convenience of working students.